DINO-Tok: Adapting DINO for Visual Tokenizers: Related Works

-Recent efforts~\cite{yu2024repa,yao2025vavae,zheng2025rae} have focused on improving the semantic structure of the latent space by leveraging pretrained vision foundation models~\cite{oquab2023dinov2,kirillov2023sam,he2022mae,radford2021clip}.
+Recent efforts~\cite{yu2024repa,yao2025vavae,zheng2025rae} have focused on improving the semantic structure of the latent space by leveraging pretrained VFMs~\cite{oquab2023dinov2,kirillov2023sam,he2022mae,radford2021clip}.
 REPA~\cite{yu2024repa} aligns DiT middle block features with representations.
-VA-VAE~\cite{yao2025vavae} further introduces semantic supervision via latent-space distillation. encouraging disentangled and meaningful representations.
+VA-VAE~\cite{yao2025vavae} further introduces semantic supervision via latent-space distillation, encouraging disentangled and meaningful representations.
 Although generation quality improves, weak supervision constrains semantic information retention.
 RAE~\cite{zheng2025rae} takes a more direct approach by replacing the VAE encoder with a frozen vision backbone, aiming at stronger semantic priors.
 This setup enhances representational understanding but struggles with fine details and color accuracy.
 It often produces outputs resembling semantic substitutions rather than faithful reconstructions.

-To overcome this trade-off, we propose a dual-branch tokenizer, named \method{} that fuses DINO’s last-layer features for semantic content and early-layer features for structural detail.
-This design improves both reconstruction fidelity and semantic expressiveness, leading to a more balanced and effective continuous latent space.
+To overcome this texture–semantic trade-off, we propose a dual-branch tokenizer, named \method{} that fuses DINO’s last-layer features for semantic content and early-layer features for structural details.
+This design improves both reconstruction and semantic, leading to a balanced and effective continuous latent space.